 But back to those two rules.
 Let’s see what both of them look like in practice, by examining the “low impact” website for Organic Basics.
 OB sells organic apparel, and so that right there already tells you something about the brand.
 In keeping with the do-right-by-the-earth vibe signified by the word Organic, OB launched the low impact website, which features a minimal design and relies more on static code to reduce electrical consumption and lower the website’s carbon footprint.

 The same goes if you want to see the products you’re buying.
-The low impact site may or may not show photos (depending on server load at any given moment, it will opt for 2D line sketches to save power consumption), and so you’ll end up going to find the thing on the regular site if you’re really interested.
+The low-impact site may or may not show photos (depending on server load at any given moment, it will opt for 2D line sketches to save power consumption), and so you’ll end up going to find the thing on the regular site if you’re really interested.
 Is anyone actually going to check back later to see if the server is idle enough to show photos?

-It’s a huge inconsistency and betrays the brand identify for what it really is: a marketing ploy.
+It’s a huge inconsistency and betrays the brand identity for what it really is: a marketing ploy.
 Marketing ploys aren’t always bad (see: the Pet Rock), but they don’t work when the marketing is making a moral appeal.
 Regardless of what the story is, though, make sure that it’s reflected throughout your website and marketing.

 Back to our Pet Rock analogy: if your business is the rock and the website is the box it came in, your social media presence is the 32-page guide to the The Care and Training of Your Pet Rock (true story).
 This is where the full personality of your store comes to life, where you can engage with an audience/customers and have them engage back with you.